stanislaw/SoftwareDesignHeuristics/README.md

 to a lack of alertness.
 There are serious concerns that software and interface designers should prioritize preventing user mistakes, rather than focusing solely on aesthetics.

-## Testing

-- If you do not write tests you will never learn how to write them, it is better to write bad tests then not to write any.
-- Ability to do TDD is not about black and white: “can or can not”, it is about having 1001 things in your toolbox: techniques, patterns, tricks and hacks - when you have enough of them you can test almost everything in a reasonable amount of time.
-- “Legacy code is a code without tests” (“Working effectively with Legacy Code” by Michael Feathers).
-- On top of being useful for Quality, Testing is an important prerequisite for Simulations which are essential for complexity management: if I can test, read simulate, every aspect of my program, this means that I can still manage its complexity and vice versa - if my app has blind-spots: areas that are hard or impossible to test, I don't have any control over those areas and have to resort to testing of my app in the wild, outsourcing the quality of my app to the real users.
-- “If you can't measure it then it can't be called engineering” (taken from “Object-Oriented Software Engineering: A Use Case Driven Approach” by Ivar Jacobson).
-We of course also read “measure” as “test” which is another way of measurement.
-- Ideally, we should be able to test everything.
-If something is hard to test, it usually means our code quality or the corresponding toolset and testing infrastructure are not yet where they need to be.
-However, with effort, we can improve them and get there.
-If you're unsure how to test something properly, start with the simplest, "ugliest" approach: stub everything in a basic way, stub the network in a simple manner, assert what you need to assert, and only then iterate on refactoring both the test and the system under test (SUT).

 ## Books